 Author Marcel Proust came to the Ritz's opening party in 1898 and chose it as his second home.

-Proust apparently took to the corner spot right next to the fireplace, finding endless inspiration for his novels using the hotel's elegant surroundings and intimate salons of the literary and aristocratic elite.
+Proust's favourite corner spot was right next to the fireplace.
+Here he found endless inspiration for his novels using the hotel's elegant surroundings and intimate salons of the literary and aristocratic elite.
+Here Proust felt that "Nobody would push you around".

-What is the Dress Code for the RItz Paris Afternoon Tea?
+What is the Dress Code for the Ritz Paris Afternoon Tea?

 This typically means that you should dress neatly and presentably, but you do not need to wear formal attire.
 Men may opt for dress trousers/pants or chinos with a collared shirt, and women may choose a nice dress or blouse with trousers/pants or a skirt.

-Champagne Tea Time
+Ritz Champagne Tea Time

 The Teas